morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 * Measures of cost: comparisons & swaps
 * n$^2$ algorithms:
 	* insertion
+		* Best case is 0 swaps, n-1 comparisons
+		* Useful if we have an almost sorted list
+		* Worst: n^2/2 swaps and comparisons
+		* Avg: n^2/4
 	* bubble
+		*
 	* selection
 * nlogn algorithms
 *